-December 31, 2013 December 31, 2012
+December 31, 2014 December 31, 2013

 NIS million NIS million

 Cellular communication (see 8.2 below) 1,027 1,027

-Other 145 156
+Other 13 145

-1,172 1,183
+1,040 1,172

-8.2.
-Goodwill impairment testing - Pelephone
+8.2 Goodwill impairment testing - Pelephone

-The value of the use of the cellular cash-generating unit (Pelephone), was calculated using the discounted cash flow (DCF) method, based on the expected cash flow for the next five years.
-The expected cash flow is based on Pelephone's results in 2013 and future growth and market shares affected by the intensifying competition, regulation and the operation scope of the new cellular operators.
+The value in use for Bezeq Group of a cellular cash-generating unit (Pelephone), was calculated using the discounted cash flow (DCF) method, based on the expected cash flow for the next five years.
+The expected cash flow is based on Pelephone's results in 2014 and future growth and market shares are affected by the intensifying competition, regulation and the operation scope of the new cellular operators.
 It was also assumed that Pelephone's domestic roaming agreements with other market players contribute to ARPU following increased revenues.
+The valuation included synergies on the Group revenue level based on the high certainty of the structural separation in the long term.

 The five-year revenue forecast is based on the forecast of the number of subscribers and average income and sales of terminal equipment, with reference to the effect of the entry of the new operators and the market competition.
-Some impairment of revenues from cellular services was assumed, which was partially offset by increased efficiency in expenses.
+Some impairment of revenues from cellular services was assumed, which was partially offset by increased efficiency in expense items.

 The operating, sales, marketing and investment expenses were adjusted for Pelephone's volume of operations.
-The cost of capital used is 11% (after tax).
+The cost of capital used is 10% (after tax).
 In addition, it was assumed that the permanent growth of Pelephone will be 2.5%.
 This valuation was made by an independent appraiser.
-Based on this valuation, the Group was not required to record amortization for impairment of a cellular communication cash-generating unit.
+Based on the valuation, the Group was not required to record amortization for impairment of a cellular communication cash-generating unit.